lllyasviel/ControlNet/README.md

 # News: A nightly version of ControlNet 1.1 is released!

-Here is the new [ControlNet 1.1](https://github.com/lllyasviel/ControlNet-v1-1-nightly).
+[ControlNet 1.1](https://github.com/lllyasviel/ControlNet-v1-1-nightly) is released.
 Those new models will be merged to this repo after we make sure that everything is good.

 # ControlNet